Entropy Production in Quantum Brownian Motion: Introduction

 \section{Introduction}

 The theory of stochastic thermodynamics provides a consistent description of nonequilibrium thermodynamics for classical systems weakly coupled to their environments and described by Markovian dynamics \cite{Esposito12, Seifert12Rev}.
 In recent years fundamental characteristics of classical thermodynamics have been put under scrutiny in the quantum realm where a proper formulation of nonequilibrium thermodynamics seems a much harder task.
 In particular when considering low temperatures and non-vanishing couplings various difficulties arise, some of which are already present at equilibrium.
-An ubiquitous exactly solvable model to address these questions is the Quantum Brownian Motion (QBM) model.
+An ubiquitous exactly solvable model to address these questions is the Quantum Brownian Motion (QBM) model \cite{Ullersma196627,Haake,Caldeira}.
 It consists of a system with Hamiltonian $H_\sys$ (often an harmonic oscillator) bi-linearly coupled via a term denoted $H_I$ to a bath of harmonic oscillators with Hamiltonian $H_B$.
 The total Hamiltonian is thus of the form $H=H_\sys+H_B+H_I$.
 In this model, when the total system is initially in canonical equilibrium $\rho^\eq = \rme^{-\beta H}/Z$, the Clausius formulation of the second law seems to be violated for a quasi-static change of the mass or of the frequency of the central oscillator \cite{Allahverdyan00, HorhammerButtnerJSP08}.
 In this case, the heat flow is defined as the change in the averaged central system Hamiltonian due to the bath and is found to be larger than the temperature times the change in the system entropy, defined as the von Neumann entropy of the central system.
 To remain consistent with these definitions, work and free energy are also defined in terms of the system Hamiltonian and as a result the Thompson formulation of the second law is also violated \cite{FordOConnellPRL06, Nieuwenhuizen}.
 More work can be extracted from the system than the change in its free energy.
-One also intriguingly finds that, when the total system is in $\rho^\eq$, the behavior of the heat capacity of the system at low temperature depends on its definition~\cite{HanggiIngoldTalkner08NJP, HanggiIngoldActaPol06}.
+One also intriguingly finds that the behavior of the heat capacity of the system is different when it is derived from the energy of the central system at equilibrium or from a partition function approach~\cite{HanggiIngoldTalkner08NJP, HanggiIngoldActaPol06}.
+In this latter case the heat capacity might even become negative at low temperature.
 Also, the von Neumann entropy of the central oscillator does not vanish at zero temperature while the equilibrium entropy of the total system (which coincides with the von Neumann entropy of the total system) does.
 These phenomena can be ascribed to quantum correlations between the central system and the bath \cite{LutzPRA09}.
 Various attempts have been made in order to overcome these difficulties.
-Some of them incorporate in Thompson's formulation of the second law the work contribution required to couple the system to the bath at zero \cite{FordOConnellPRL06} or arbitrary temperatures \cite{Hilt, KimMahler07}.
+Some of them incorporate in Thompson's formulation of the second law the work contribution required to initially couple the system to the bath at zero \cite{FordOConnellPRL06} or arbitrary temperatures \cite{Hilt, KimMahler07}.
 Others introduce different notions of effective temperature \cite{Nieuwenhuizen, KimMahlerPRE10}.
 Ultimately, many of the difficulties are related to the fact that the equilibrium density matrix of the central oscillator is not the familiar canonical distribution $\rho^\eq_\sys = \rme^{-\beta H_\sys}/Z_\sys$ defined in terms of the central system Hamiltonian as is often the case in weak-coupling theories.